Sheltie Puppy to Adult Dog in Pictures

 A key life lesson is bite inhibition.
 This means knowing it's not ok to roughly bite others, and is learned through play biting.
 A play bite that crosses the line into painful territory is met with yelps and withdrawal from their litter mates, so they don't do it again.

-In evolutionary terms, learning appropriate behavior is vital to survival in a community, whether you're a human or a dog.
+In the evolution of animals, learning appropriate behavior is vital to survival in a community, whether you're a human or a dog.

 What a Sheltie puppy learns during this 4-10 week window will also set the rules of attachment for life.